 The Keto diet shouldn’t be taken lightly, it’s more of a lifestyle change than a quick fix otherwise your body is likely to transform back to its original shape as soon as you reintroduce carbohydrates, proceed with caution.

 Apparently Victoria Beckham’s favourite diet, the Alkaline Diet is one of the more modern fad diets to take the world by storm.
 This diet involves eating predominantly alkaline foods with a goal to keep the body’s pH between 7.35 and 7.45, which you can measure ever so glamorously by testing your urine.

-The Alkaline Diet was set up by nutritional therapist Vicki Edgson and organic chef Natasha Corett, you have to be strict with your diet and keep it 80 per cent alkaline, 20 per cent acidic.
-According to their research, this diet can help with all manner of problems from arthritis, diabetes and general aging.
-Alkaline foods are also more easily digested which means you’ll have a happy, health gut too.
+The Alkaline Diet was set up by nutritional therapist Vicki Edgson and organic chef Natasha Corrett, you have to be strict with your diet and keep it 80 per cent alkaline, 20 per cent acidic.
+According to their research, this diet can help with all manner of problems from arthritis, diabetes and general ageing.
+Alkaline foods are also more easily digested which means you’ll have a happy, healthy gut too.

 Looking towards 2018 Food Trends

 After the excitement around all of these diets this year, a hype for kale and protein, what is 2018 going to bring us?
 Waitrose has predicted in their Food and Drink Report that it’s going to be a big year for Plant Proteins, “The demand for high protein foods continues, and with more of us choosing a flexitarian diet it’s no wonder there’s such a buzz around new plant-based proteins.
 Whether with pulses, shoots, grains, seeds, soy or even algae, everyone from tiny start-up companies to big brands is looking for clever new ways to add a protein punch.”